 SONNENFELD: You know, it's been great because Will Smith is the same sort of overly energetic guy.
 I describe him as if he's an eight-month-old Great Dane puppy.
 You know, on various shows he's harmed me.
 On "Wild, Wild West" he broke my fifth metacarpal in five places.

 SAGAL: How did he do that?

 SAGAL: Why did you hit his shoulder?

-SONNENFELD: So Will and I got into a habit of trading punches.
-And he would hit me as hard as he could, and I would collapse in pain, in my shoulder.
-And then I would hit him as hard as I could and he would laugh uncontrollably.
+SONNENFELD: Peter you can't believe how boring making movies can be.
+And so Will and I got into a habit of trading punches.
+And he would hit me as hard as he could, and I would collapse in pain in my shoulder, and then I would hit him as hard as I could, and he would laugh uncontrollably.

 SONNENFELD: And one day, I decided I want to hurt Will Smith.

 SAGAL: Well, who hasn't thought that?
 But go on.